Year of entry 2024

 Why study at Leeds:

-Learn the latest innovations in engineering and geology from the impactful, globally-renowned research conducted across School of Earth and Environment and the School of Civil Engineering which feeds directly into the course.
+- Our globally-renowned research conducted across School of Earth and Environment and the School of Civil Engineering feeds directly into the course, shaping your learning with the latest thinking in engineering and geology.

 - Experience excellent practical and theoretical teaching delivered by a programme team consisting of geoscientists and researchers who specialise in industry-relevant areas like geo-engineering, innovative design and sustainable approaches to modern infrastructure developments.